dustatron/Treasure-Sweep-Game/README.md

 #### By: **Michelle Morin**, **Jamison Cozart**, **Dusty McCord**, **Patrick Kille** April 6-9, 2020

 ## Description
-_This application allows users to play Treasure Sweep, a battleship-esque game for uncovering hidden treasure on an opponent's beach rather than sinking their ships._
+_This application allows users to play Treasure Sweep, a battleship-esque game for uncovering hidden treasure on an opponent's beach rather than sinking their ships.
+This application is available to play on [Heroku](http://treasuresweepgame.herokuapp.com/)!_

 ## Specifications:
 * When a user registers a new account, the application redirects to a log in view.